goIdmage/goIdmage/README.md

 `6AEF 0E7C 899A 8B32`

 #### Main Interests
-###### improving cyber security, virtual cryptography, encryption & decryption and interactive pages.
+###### improving cyber security, virtual cryptography, encryption & decryption and interactive web pages.

 #### Current Affairs
 ###### working to get into a computer science and arithmetics program.